Kribi: Overview

 It has an estimated population of 55,401.
 It services sea traffic in the Gulf of Guinea and also lies near the terminus of the Chad-Cameroon pipeline.
 The Lobé Waterfalls are nearby and there is a road inland, through the Littoral Evergreen Forest, as far as Bipindi and Lolodorf where native communities of Pygmies are found.

+Municipal Structure

+Kribi is more of a municipality than a developed town.
+The town is divided into Kribi Première, with its main town, Massaka, and Kribi Deuxième, with its main town, Dombé.

+Public health

+A January 2024 study found high levels of parasitic worm eggs and larvae in waters along Kribi's famed beach.
+The species included tapeworms and nematode worms that cause significant morbidity in humans, likely passed from human fecal material in waste water.

 Kribi Power Station

 Kribi Power Development Company (KPDC) has built a natural gas-powered electricity generating plant, Kribi Power Station, in the community of Mpolongwe, approximately 10 km, north of the Kribi central business district.
 The 216 MW plant that cost US$390 million (CFA:176.3 billion) to build, came on line in 2013.
 It is now owned by Globeleq A second phase expansion is planned.

 Port

 Near Kribi is the location of a proposed port for the export of iron ore from about 500 km away and also bauxite.
 Since there is no natural harbour at Kribi, the port itself would be several kilometres offshore where deepwater of at least 20 m is suitable for large Capesize ships.
 It is also the location for the Kribi Lighthouse.